jrynkiew/NAC/README.md

 id_ed25519.pub
 ```

+you might need to run `embuilder build libpng` or similar directly on the Web builder if you get build errors

 Please follow the appendixes for instructions and the below attached pictures for additional assistance.

 [^1]: you need to set any configuration environmental variables required for your Makefiles, or any other scripts required at build time for that matter, in the Jenkins slave agent specification in `build\jenkins\casc.yaml`